Wolin (town): History

-At the same time Wolin economically decayed and was devastated by Danish expeditions, which contributed to the move of the episkopal see to Grobe.
+At the same time Wolin economically decayed and was devastated by Danish expeditions, which contributed to the move of the episcopal see to Grobe.
 The Danish campaigns completely wiped out the town in the late 12th century.

 On the ruins of the early medieval town, a new town was founded and granted Lübeck Law.
 The town remained in the Duchy of Pomerania (which was a vassal of Denmark from 1185, and afterwards was within the Holy Roman Empire since 1227), passing with the duchy to the Swedish Crown following the Treaty of Stettin (1630), the Peace of Westphalia (1648) and the Treaty of Stettin (1653).
 In August 1659, it was occupied by Austria after the city's siege.
 Since the Treaty of Stockholm (Great Northern War) of 1720, it was incorporated into the Prussian Province of Pomerania.

 The town subsequently became part of the German Empire in 1871, then its successor states the Weimar Republic and the Third Reich.
 During World War II, the German Nazi government operated a forced labour camp for French and Belgian prisoners of war from the Stalag II-B POW camp.
 During the final stages of the war, in February 1945, the German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the town.
 In 1945, with the conclusion of the Second World War, Wollin was conquered by the Red Army and handed over to Poland and the German population was expelled in accordance to the Potsdam Agreement.
 The town was once again named Wolin and resettled by Poles.